POLICY MANUAL OF THE

 d.)
 Administrative Cost and Supplies - The cost for necessary clerical assistance, printing, postage, supplies, handouts, etc. will be paid from the general fund.
 In addition the committee may purchase, subject to the approval of the NCSS Board of Directors, such AV equipment as necessary to carry out its programs.
 Such equipment shall be the property of NCSS and be available to other committees, directors or members when not needed for PEPD activities.

-With regard to the NCSS Institute: as the length of the class days at the institute vary slightly, any active member may elect to proctor up to two days of the NCSS Institute at no cost, as an alternative to the option described in paragraph 1 (above).
+With regard to the NCSS Institute: as the length of the class days at the Otis A. Jones Institute vary slightly, any active member may elect to proctor up to two days of the NCSS Institute at no cost, as an alternative to the option described in paragraph 1 (above).
 Should this member be attending an entire section of the Institute, the member shall pay ½ of the current rate for full section attendance.
 The determination that a committee member qualifies as an active member shall be made by the current Committee Chairman and the current Executive Director of NCSS Members will be limited to a total of two (2) days of free instruction per year.
 Each member shall sign a statement acknowledging this policy.

 The Executive Committee shall be responsible for the continuity of NCSS activities and objectives.

-- The Executive Committee shall be made up of all NCSS elected officers plus two other directors elected by the Board of Directors at the first regular Board of Directors’ Meeting after the installation at the annual meeting of members.
+- The Executive Committee shall be made up of all NCSS elected officers plus two other directors elected by the Board of Directors at the first regular Board of Directors Meeting after the installation at the annual meeting of members.
 These two (2) individuals shall serve on the Executive Committee until two (2) successors are duly elected.

 - The Executive Committee shall exercise such authority during the periods listed above that may be delegated to it by the Board of Directors.